developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 	<DecodeDuration value="500"/>

 ### ScanDecodeWav
 Specifies a .wav file to be played when a scanned barcode is successfully decoded.
 File must be resident on the device.
 Overrides all scanner beeper settings.
-Not applicable to the Enterprise Tablet.
 Case sensitive.

 **Possible Values**: